DLR-MF-DAS/SWdevProcess/README.md

 ![merge-no-conflict](imgs/resolution-2.png)

-In this exemplar case in the above image, you should keep only one version of the *hello_world* function, e.g.:
+In this exemplar case in the above image, you should keep only one version of the *hello* function, e.g.:

 ```
-def hello_world():
+def hello():
 	print("Hallo Welt!")
 ```